An Alternating Direction Method of Multipliers for Inverse Lithography Problem: The ADMM method for the inverse lithography problem

 Denote

 then by a direct calculation

 The first problem is solved with gradient decent method.
 The initial value is $\tilde{U}^0=U^k$, the iteration is

-Here the coefficient $\eta_m$ is given by Armijo line search method described in detail in \ref{armijo}.
+Here the coefficient $\eta_m$ is given by the Armijo line search method.
+Armijo rule allows for the step-size to be computed using only local properties of the objective, as opposed to other approaches that use global quantities like the gradient’s Lipschitz constant.
+The selection process of step size works as following.
+Fix parametes $0 < \alpha < 0.5, 0 < \beta < 1$, for the objective function $f$, start with an initial step size $t = t_0$, when

+we update step size as $t = \beta t$.
+We repeat this process until \eqref{armijo1} fails, then choose $t$ as the suitable step size.
 When the convergence is achieved at $m=M$, we let $U^{k+1}=\tilde{U}^M$.
 To make the mask $U$ satisfy $0\le U\le1$, we project $U$ onto $[0,1]$ by

 Finally, we update $d$ using the shrinkage method,